Cost-Based Approach to Complexity: A Common Denominator?: A cost approach to complexity

-Now, we aim at integrating several of the elements adopted in those approaches into an alternative characterization of complexity that also involves additional elements and considerations.
-All in all, the main aspects of the proposed approach include: (a) relating complexity to scientific modeling, in the sense that the given entity whose complexity is to be measured is mapped from its specific domain into a respective description (or model) in another domain (incorporating the mapping aspects from the Interpretation and Descriptive Complexity); (b) considering the non-bijective nature often characterizing such mappings, which implies in difficulties to recover/predict the original entity (a problem often studied in pattern recognition and computer vision, e.g.~\cite{abidi2016optimization}); (c) representing both the original object and its respective description in terms of graphs/networks; (d) associating costs (e.g. computational, economical or required for developing the model) to both the mapping and the errors incurred in recovering the original entity from its description or operating the resulting solution; and (e) quantifying the complexity of the network representing the original entity in terms of these costs.
+All in all, the main aspects of the proposed approach include: (a) relating complexity to scientific modeling, in the sense that the given entity whose complexity is to be measured is mapped from its specific domain into a respective description (or model) in an abstraction (incorporating the mapping aspects from the Interpretation and Descriptive Complexity); (b) considering the non-bijective nature often characterizing such mappings, which implies in difficulties to recover/predict the original entity (a problem often studied in pattern recognition and computer vision, e.g.~\cite{abidi2016optimization}); (c) representing both the original object and its respective description in terms of graphs/networks; (d) associating costs (e.g. computational, economical or required for developing the model) to both the mapping and the errors incurred in recovering the original entity from its description or operating the resulting solution; and (e) probably more importantly, quantifying the complexity of the network representing the original entity in terms of costs.

-Figure~\ref{Figura2} illustrates the above aspect (a).
-Here, we have an entity in its original Domain A mapped by an application $f$ into a respective description contained in Domain B. For instance, Domain A could be nature, while Domain B would represent the respective description obtained by set of mathematical/computational modeling approaches to be considered.
-Observe that, usually, the Domain B is more restricted than the Domain A, in the sense of containing fewer elements, inherently implying the models to be incomplete.
-In the present example, a cyan disk is mapped into its linguistic description.
+Figure~\ref{bluedisk} illustrates the above aspect (a).
+Here, we have an entity in its original Domain A mapped by an application $f$ into a respective abstraction in Domain B. For instance, Domain A could be the physical world, while Domain B would represent the respective description obtained by set of logic/mathematical/computational modeling approaches to be considered.
+Observe that, usually, the Domain B is more restricted than the Domain A, in the sense of containing fewer elements (simplifications), inherently implying the models to be incomplete.
+In the present example, a blue disk is mapped into its linguistic description.
 In case the inverse mapping $f^{-1}$ exists, it can be used to recover the original entity without any error.
-However, this will not happen if Domain A is the real world, as there are virtually infinite possibilities of cyan disks (e.g. varying in color slightly, or presenting different radius, not to mention the infinite range of details as one approaches the more microscopic scale).
+However, this will not happen if Domain A is the real world, as there are virtually infinite possibilities of blue disks (e.g. varying in material or even slightly in color and texture, and/or presenting different sizes, not to mention the infinite range of details as one approaches the more microscopic scale).